 Students in Onsego’s My Advantage Plan will receive the four GED Ready practice tests for free!
 Read also our page with more information about the Maryland online GED test.

 Preparing for a GED can be a challenge with your busy schedule.
 At Onsego, we understand that.
 So we have designed a comprehensive preparatory program with online GED classes and practice tests that help you squeeze in a prep course and reach your goals.

 With our online programs, there’ll be no more hours-long waiting around for your classes.
 We have cut up the entire GED content in bite-sized chunks and created lessons that explain the GED subject matter in small portions that are explained in an easy-to-understand way.

 Our short, engaging lessons cover every element of the GED exam, and additionally, we’ll teach you some great strategies and methods to find the answer to even very complicated GED questions.
 You can go over every lesson as often as you need to understand the subject at hand.

-Students in Maryland who reach a passing score on each of the four GED subtests will receive Maryland’s High School Equivalency Diploma, a credential that is, all across North America, accepted in lieu of a standard high school degree by universities, colleges, and employers.
+Students in Maryland who reach a passing score on each of the four GED subtests will receive Maryland’s High School Equivalency Diploma, a credential that is all across North America accepted in lieu of a standard high school degree by universities, colleges, and employers.

 Online GED Exam

-The GED exam is now also offered online.
+So the GED exam is now also offered online.
 It used to be that if you wanted to earn a GED diploma, you needed to appear at a state-approved GED test center and take the four tests in person, but that has now changed!

-To qualify for online testing, GED test-takers must score “green” on the GED Ready practice test.
+As said before, to qualify for online testing, GED test-takers must score “green” on the GED Ready practice test.
 There are four GED Ready tests (one for each GED sub-exam), so that’ll be another $28 on top of the testing fees.
 Students learning in Onsego’s My Advantage Plan, however, receive 4 GED Ready tests for free.